JoelFrutiger/TurnUpMyVolume/README.md

 # TurnUpMyVolume
-Android app that lets you turn up ringtone volume by sending bitcoin to a specified address.
+Android app that lets you turn up your phones ringtone volume by sending bitcoin to a specified address.

 This allows people to pay you in order to change your volume for important calls.